 Quick Answer

-CSA A277 modular homes on permanent foundations qualify for standard Ontario home insurance — the same as any site-built home.
+A CSA-certified factory-built home — A277 modular or Z240MH manufactured — on a permanent foundation qualifies for standard Ontario home insurance, the same as any site-built home.
 You do not need specialty mobile home insurance.
 Premiums typically run $900–$1,800/year depending on location and coverage.

 Standard Home Insurance — Not Mobile Home Insurance

-CSA A277 modular homes are insured as standard homes, not as mobile or manufactured homes.
-If an insurer tries to classify your modular home as a mobile home, they are incorrect — find a different broker.
+CSA-certified factory-built homes — modular (A277) or manufactured (Z240MH) — on permanent foundations are insured as standard homes, not as mobile homes or RVs.
+If an insurer tries to classify your home as a mobile home or quote at trailer rates because it shipped from a factory, they are using the wrong product — find a broker who underwrites factory-built housing correctly.

 What Standard Coverage Includes